We at Movado Group, Inc. (“MGI”) along with our subsidiaries and affiliates (collectively,“Movado Group”) respect your concerns about privacy.

 In addition, if you choose to use a Third Party Interaction, information you post or provide access to may be publicly displayed on the Sties or by the provider of the social feature that you use.
 Similarly, if you post information on a third party platform that references the Sites (for example, by mentioning one of the Sites or by using a hashtag associated with one of the Sites in a tweet or status update), your post may be published on our Sites in accordance with the terms of the third party website or service.
 Also, both Movado Group and the third party may have access to certain information about you and your use of the Sites as well as the third party website or service.
 In addition, we may receive information about you in connection with other users’ use of Third Party Interactions (for example, we may learn that you are someone’s “friend” or “connection” or receive other information that the other user enables us to receive).

-MGI has entered into agreements with its subsidiaries resident in the EEA and Switzerland to ensure that adequate protection be given to personal information transferred from the EEA and Switzerland to the United States.
-These agreements are based on “standard contractual clauses” promulgated by the EU and Swiss governments.
+MGI has entered into agreements with its subsidiaries resident in the EEA, United Kingdom, and Switzerland to ensure that adequate protection be given to personal information transferred from the EEA, United Kingdom, and Switzerland to the United States or other places not deemed to provide 'adequate protection.'
+These agreements are based on “standard contractual clauses” promulgated by the EU, United Kingdom, and Swiss governments.
 Copies of the non-confidential provisions of these agreements are available by Contacting us.

-If you are a resident of the EEA or Switzerland, please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Switzerland.
+If you are a resident of the EEA, United Kingdom, or Switzerland, please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA, United Kingdom, or Switzerland.

 We maintain administrative, technical, and physical safeguards designed to protect personal information against accidental, unlawful, or unauthorized destruction, loss, alternation, access, disclosure or use.
 While no safeguards are infallible, we take data security seriously and believe that we have implemented appropriate measures to minimize the risk of data breaches.
 However, we cannot guarantee the security of your data transmitted over the internet, and we do not warrant the security of any information, including personal information, which you transmit to us over the internet.